matheustheus27/matheustheus27/README.md

 ### About me

-I'm a Marketing Analyst & Games developer at @CommitJr and Computer Engineering Student at CEFET-MG
+I'm a Marketing Analyst & Games developer at CommitJr and Computer Engineering Student at CEFET-MG